 What does “found in…” mean?

 “Found in…” means that the contents of a finding (VC-funded companies in the example above) match with one or more of the Mergeflow search queries that I follow.
-For example, here I follow updates from my four SDG queries, plus some other queries from other technology fields.
+For example, here I follow updates from my four UN SDGs queries, plus some other queries from other technology fields.
 I also follow topics from agriculture, buildings and infrastructure, computing technologies, energy, manufacturing, and materials.
 For example, I follow updates from a “Machine Vision” search.
 This query matches the description of what Naïo Technologies does, so it shows up in my Weekly360.

-Can I try this out?
+Can I try Weekly360s for UN SDGs?

 When you sign up, Mergeflow will send you four Weekly360 emails per week: Venture Capital Fundings; Market News; R&D; and News & Blogs.